-Southern Cornbread is a simple and delicious addition to any fall meal.
-From hearty soups to holiday stuffing, cornbread is a staple in many homes.
+There’s nothing better than a slice of Southern Cornbread with your favorite comfort dish.
+It’s a simple and delicious addition to any fall meal.
+From hearty soups to holiday stuffing, this souther cornbread recipe is a staple in many homes.
 Made in a cast iron skillet, it’s just like your grandmother used to make.

 During the fall and winter months, I’ll make a fresh batch of cornbread at least once a week.
 Try this recipe today and you’ll find yourself doing the same that too!